benwilcock/spring-cloud-stream-demo/docs/index.md

 }
 ```

-A `@Component` called the `LoanChecker` receives this `LoanProcessor` in it's constructor.
-Then, it's method `checkAndSortLoans(Loan)` is called automatically by Spring Cloud Stream whenever a new `Loan` message arrives.
+A `@Component` in the code called the `LoanChecker` is constructed with this `LoanProcessor`.
+Then, it's `checkAndSortLoans(Loan)` method is called automatically by Spring Cloud Stream whenever a new `Loan` event arrives.
 This is because the method is annotated with the `@StreamListener(LoanProcessor.APPLICATIONS_IN)` annotation.

 The `Loan` objects are then sorted using simple business logic, and depending on the outcome, sent to either the `processor.approved()` channel or the `processor.declined()` channel (after having their status set accordingly).

 #### Observing the Event Messages

+You can see the events flowing through the messaging platforms as follows.

-For **Kafka** the [KafDrop][kafdrop] tool on [`localhost:9000`][kafdrop-ui] may be used to observe the topics and the event messages.
+* For **Kafka** the [KafDrop][kafdrop] tool on [`localhost:9000`][kafdrop-ui] may be used to observe the topics and the event messages.
 There is no login required.

-For **RabbitMQ** the Rabbit Management Console can be found on [`localhost:15672`][rabbit-ui] may be used to observe the exchanges and the event messages.
+* For **RabbitMQ** the Rabbit Management Console can be found on [`localhost:15672`][rabbit-ui] may be used to observe the exchanges and the event messages.
 To login the username is `guest` and the password is also `guest`.
 To observe actual message content, you may need to create a queue manually and bind it to the topic using `#` as your routing key.

 ## Final Thoughts

-That's it!
-As you can see, the separation of concerns introduced between the messaging logic and the messaging infrastructure is very healthy indeed.
-There is absolutely zero Kafka or RabbitMQ specific code in either application.
-This allows developers to focus on the business logic regardless of the messaging platform.
-There is very little messaging boilerplate and you can easily swap messaging solutions simply by changing the "binder" dependencies in the application POM.
+As you can see, the separation of concerns you get with [Spring Cloud Streams][project] between the messaging logic and the messaging platform is very healthy indeed.
+There is absolutely zero Kafka or RabbitMQ specific code in either microservice.
+This allows us to focus more time on the business logic regardless of the messaging platform.
+There is very little messaging code required and you can easily swap messaging solutions simply by changing the "binder" dependencies in the application POM.

 ## There's More...